Waterdrips/waterdrips2.github.io/_posts/2020-01-07-civo-cloud-my-journey.md

 # That issue Andy fixed while at Kubecon

-There was an issue that seemed to be effecting my account's ability to spin up new clusters.
+There was an issue that seemed to be affecting my account's ability to spin up new clusters.
 I mentioned that I was having problems on the Civo slack.
 I needed a cluster to deploy a new OpenFaaS Cloud installation that I was testing.
 I was deep in flow and wanted a cluster quickly, I turned to one of the other providers of managed kubernetes (who shall remain nameless).